Dashue/dashue.github.io/Snow/_posts/2013-11-25-configurationsection-a-testable-and-dependable-configuration-solution.md

 categories: .Net
 published: true
 ---

+---excerpt
+Most every application and service needs configuration of some sort.
+This post explains an approach that offers testability.
+---end

 I wanted to share a way of handling application configuration that have helped me alot.
 It leverages [ConfigurationSection](http://msdn.microsoft.com/en-us/library/system.configuration.configurationsection(v=vs.110).aspx) and gives you the possiblility to test-drive your application settings.
 Let's jump in!
 ## The basic scenario
 Given an App.Config file with the following contents. (**Make sure you align the type property to your solution**)